 Now, to the more challenging job.

-- Use your C++ compiler to compile your main function.
-In contrast to a C compiler, a C++ compiler generates additional startup code which is executed before the main function.
+1. Use your C++ compiler to compile your main function.
+In contrast to a C compiler, a C++ compiler generates additional startup code executed before the main function.
 For example, this startup code calls constructors of global (static) objects.

-- Use a C and C++ compiler from the same vendor which should have the same calling conventions.
-A calling convention specifies the method that a compiler sets up to access a function.
+3. Use a C and C++ compiler from the same vendor with the same calling conventions.
+A calling convention specifies a compiler’s method to access a function.
 This includes in which order parameters are allocated, how parameters are passed, or whether the caller of the callee prepares the stack.
-Read the full details of x86's calling conventions on Wikipedia.
+Read the full details of x86’s calling conventions on Wikipedia.

 In contrast to C, C++ supports function overloading.
-This means that you can define a function having the same name but different parameters.
-The compiler picks the right function when a function is invoked.
+This means you can define a function with the same name but different parameters.
+The compiler picks the correct function when a function is invoked.

 // functionOverloading.cpp